jay754/gamedevelopment-graphics/reaction-game/README.md

-This was supposed to be a game to test a person's reaction time, but I couldn't get the data si Idk what this is anymore
+This was supposed to be a game to test a person's reaction time, but I couldn't get the data so Idk what this game is supposed to be anymore